SucRunBug/EnglishLearningLog/notebook.md

 bragging

-You have to feign disinterest as you chuck it back on the shelf.
+You have to feign (/feɪn/) disinterest as you chuck it back on the shelf.

-got a bump or bruise
+got a bump (/bəmp/ a lump on the body caused by a blow) or bruise (/bruz/ an injury that doesn't break the skin but results in some discoloration)

-band-aids
+band-aids (small bandages used to cover minor wounds or cuts)

 ## 24